 More Roast Chicken Dinner Ideas

-Chicken, brussels sprouts, and red potatoes roast together on one sheet pan.
+- One Pan Roasted Chicken and Veggies Chicken, brussels sprouts, and red potatoes roast together on one sheet pan.
 So easy!

-Pan-seared chicken thighs in a buttery wine sauce.
+- Chicken with Rosemary Wine Sauce Pan-seared chicken thighs in a buttery wine sauce.
 35 minutes start to finish!

 Juicy roasted chicken thighs on a bed of flavorful rice made with leeks, garlic, tomatoes, and a splash of white wine.
 Make the rice while the chicken roasts and dinner is on the table in about 40 minutes.